Understanding how handicapping works in horse racing is imperative if you’re to succeed.

 Why is the Handicapping System Important?

-Every year there’s thousands of horse races, the most common type of race is a handicap making up for around half.
+Every year there are thousands of horse races, the most common type of race is a handicap making up for around half.

 So in short; if you don’t understand how the UK horse racing handicapping system works, you’re at a big disadvantage – before you even started.
 Catching the sweet spot is a lot easier when you understand the handicapping system.